 |My sister and me in the "bathroom" at Mamie Bigoude|

 - I've had lunch a couple of times at Les Farfadets (Rue Nationale), which serves you giant cheese, meat, and potato dishes with a couple of green leaves hiding underneath and calls them salads.
 This allows you to be a little piggy while pretending to be virtuous.
 Therefore it obviously gets top marks.

 - My favourite crêperie in Tours is La Bretagne (Rue du Commerce), a tiny blink-and-you-miss-it place just off Place Plume (near McCools).
 Watch out if you sit outside though, when I was there with my sister recently we got watered by the upstairs neighbour doing the plants on her balcony.
 Luckily we'd finished our crêpes!

 |Me and my parents at La Bretagne|

 If you're coming to Tours and you have any questions, you can always leave a comment or email me at gwannelsandiego at gmail.
-Or check back on this page to see if I bother updating it at any point in the future!
+NB I don't live there anymore, so inevitably some of the information on bars and restaurants will go out of date eventually!